 A Commissioning Strategy and joint Procurement Regulations set out how services will be planned, procured and delivered.
 The Safer Cumbria Partnership provides a flexible and supportive mechanism through which services can be developed and delivered with shared risk.
 Grant and contract management arrangements are in place to monitor and review service quality.

 The Medium Term Financial Strategy sets out the financial plans for revenue and capital expenditure.
 An annual funding arrangement for the Chief Constable codifies the amounts and conditions of funding based on a financial proposal from the Constabulary.
 It sets out how the budget will be monitored including financial information and reporting requirements.
 Financial reporting provides a control to assess the extent to which planning assumptions for the budget have been matched by actual activity and expenditure in year.
 Further controls over the management of income and expenditure are detailed in the Commissioner's financial regulations.
-Key Performance Indicators for finance are agreed as part of the arrangements for the funding agreement and incorporated within the Finance Services Business Plan.
-Wider financial targets, for example prudential indicators, are set as part of the budget process, and monitored on a quarterly basis to ensure they are being met.
+Key financial performance indicators for example prudential indicators, are set as part of the budget process, and monitored on a quarterly basis to ensure they are being met.